mo

 Forensic Science Colleges in Missouri

 From bachelor’s to master’s degrees, forensic science options offer fundamentals in the natural sciences, most often biology and chemistry, and the law.
-Some programs even include crime scene investigation (CSI) as a component, but students also may be able to find CSI training available through stand-alone instruction, like a certificate-based or associate degree program.
+Some programs even include crime scene investigation (CSI) as a component.
+Still, students may also be able to find CSI training available through stand-alone instruction, like a certificate-based or associate degree program.
 While forensic science programs enable individuals to work in the lab, a CSI education can help them compete for a career that puts them out in the field at crime scenes.

 How to Become a Forensic Scientist in Missouri

 This degree typically takes four years to complete and should enable students to build a strong base in the sciences, reports the American Academy of Forensic Sciences (AAFS).
 Students may be able to choose concentrations at this level, and also take some crime scene-related classes, such as fingerprint evidence.
-According to Career One Stop, a site sponsored by the U.S. Department of Labor, 31 percent of forensic science technicians in the U.S. have a bachelor’s degree.
+According to Career One Stop (2024), a site sponsored by the U.S. Department of Labor, 35 percent of forensic science technicians in the U.S. have a bachelor’s degree.

 According to Career One Stop, 11 percent of all forensic science technicians in the U.S. have a master’s degree.
 Why have these professionals pursued an advanced education?
 It may be necessary for some specialties, according to the AAFS.
 A master’s degree can also help students strengthen their biology and chemistry skills, specialize in particular areas, and offer an opportunity to participate in internships or research projects.
 While some of these programs can be completed in as little as two years, others, particularly if a student attends part-time, can take up to five years.

-Many national organizations offer certification, which can help forensic science technicians to have proof of their skills.
+Many national organizations offer certification, which can help forensic science technicians prove their skills.
 Each certification has its own standards, with some requiring a certain number of years of experience and others requiring an examination.
-While certification may not be required for hiring, some employers may prefer it or want employees who are working toward it.
+While certification may not be required for hiring, some employers may prefer it or want employees working toward it.

 Students also can find graduate-level certificates in forensic science.
 These may be best for students who are not ready to commit to a full master’s degree but still want to advance in their skills.
-In these and other forensic sciences programs, students learn the critical-thinking skills, and the math and science knowledge essential to becoming a forensic scientist, according to the BLS.
-Good communication is also important, reports the BLS, since forensic scientists need to work with law enforcement specialists as well as write reports and present evidence in court.
+In these and other forensic sciences programs, students learn the critical-thinking skills and the math and science knowledge essential to becoming a forensic scientist, according to the BLS.
+Good communication is also important, reports the BLS, since forensic scientists need to work with law enforcement specialists and write reports and present evidence in court.

 Becoming a CSI in Missouri